anton-bman/PESCOT/README.md

 The estimator from the ICASSP paper is denoted PESCOT-2, reflecting the squared term in the margin.
 Similarly, the deterministic model from the TSP paper is denoted PESCOT-1, due to the use of an absolute-value margin instead of a squared margin.
 The stochastic model from the TSP paper is denoted PESCOT-s, where "s" indicates the stochastic formulation.
 All variants are collectively referred to as PESCOT due to their common structure.

-Several minor modifications have been introduced to improve performance and computational efficiency, including adjustments to normalization.
+Some minor modifications have been introduced to improve performance and computational efficiency, including adjustments to normalization.